Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Summary of gradation slicing approach

-The necessary condition, which will be called a {\em baseline} condition (the reason for the notation will be soon explained below), reappears also in the functional Bethe Ansatz method (cf. Theorem 4 and Remark 9 of Ref. \cite{AMcp}; Eqs.
-(1.8-10) of Ref. \cite{Zh}), or as one of the conditions of $sl_2$ algebraization \cite{AMcp,Zh6}.
+Solving the condition (\ref{bnc}) usually imposes a constraint on model parameters, which may include energy \cite{Jd,AMcp}.
+The condition $F_1(n)=0$ is known as the {\em baseline} condition for the Rabi models \cite{AMcp,Ks} and for Jahn-Teller systems \cite{Jd}, because it constraints allowable energies to a set of lines, or hyperplanes, in a parameter space.
+The necessary {\em baseline} condition reappears also in the functional Bethe Ansatz method (cf. Theorem 4 and Remark 9 of Ref. \cite{AMcp}; Eqs.
+(1.8-10) of Ref. \cite{Zh}), or as one of the conditions of $sl_2$ algebraization \cite{T16,AMcp,Zh6} [cf. Sec. \ref{sec:dissl2} for more details].

-The necessary conditions for the ODE (\ref{ODE}) with the grade $\gamma=1$ to have a {\em unique} polynomial solution of degree $n\ge 1$ is that (cf. Theorems 1 and 2 of \cite{AMcp}),
+The necessary conditions for the ODE (\ref{qese}) with the grade $\gamma=1$ to have a {\em unique} polynomial solution of degree $n\ge 1$ is that (cf. Theorems 1 and 2 of \cite{AMcp}),

 The conditions enable one to determine unique set of coefficients $\{P_{nk}\}_{k=0}^n$, defined recursively by the {\em three-term} recurrence relations (TTRR) for $1\le k\le n$, beginning with $P_{n0}=1$ (cf. Eq.
 (11) of Ref. \cite{AMcp})